aarondls/motor-position-control/README.md

 * For the AS5047 encoder used
   * Count per revolution is 4000, so set cpr to 4000.
 Actually, the data sheet says the default is 4096, but after much frustration and testing I observed the actual value to be different.
 Other users on the ODrive forum seems to have the same problem too.

-After finishing the getting started guide, everything should be working fine.
+After finishing the getting started guide, everything should be set-up and ready for tuning.